| Population | Sample | Sample mean |

 All normal curves: area under the curve equals 1.

-Function of x:
+Function of x (or z):

 equivalently: